SBUNetSys/UIWear_doc/UIWear_install.md

 ## 1. Flash Custom Android AOSP ROM on Nexus 5

-**WARNING: Please backup your data before flashing the phone.
+**WARNING: Please backup your data before flashing the phone.**

+0) Backup your personal data

 1) Download 4 files:

   aosp_hammerhead-ota-eng.xujay.zip: This is our customized ROM which enhances the functionalities of Accessibility mechanism.

 BETA-SuperSU-v2.60-20151205163135.zip: For rooting the phone.